j24m/Flame-UI/Readme.md

  Text Utilities contain the style for heading, sub heading, topic heading, paragraphs, center text, small text etc that you can use for giving headings or paragraphs.

-You will find the following types of _Navigation_ on https://flameui.netlify.app/components/text-utility.html
+You will find the following types of _Text-Utilities_ on https://flameui.netlify.app/components/text-utility.html

 ---